RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-item

-### Newspaper article from a library database (HTML format) with no author
+### Newspaper article from a library database with no author

 ###### start-subtype-content

-**Note:** Newspaper articles in HTML format (with or without an author) appear as text on the screen similar to a website.
-These articles are not in PDF format.
-If the article is in **PDF format with full-page format/imaging and has no author**, please treat it in the same way as a **print newspaper article with no author**.

 If the newspaper article does not have a person identified as the author, begin the reference with the name of the newspaper instead (do no italicise) followed by the day, month and year of the article.